Crochet Half Granny Hexagon (Two Ways)

 Draw a vertical line through the middle, and here is your vertical half granny hexagon that has 3 corners.

-Now imagine the same granny hexagon but this time you draw an horizontal line through the middle of it.
+Now imagine the same granny hexagon but this time you draw a horizontal line through the middle of it.
 And that’s how you get the horizontal half granny hexagon.

-Learn how to make the full granny hexagon HERE.
+Learn how to make the granny stitch hexagon here.

-Check out how I used the granny hexagon to make an adorable Deer Baby Lovey.
+Check out how I used the granny hexagon to make an adorable Freddy The Fawn Baby Lovey Crochet Pattern.

 Read on to learn how to make both half hexagons, but before we continue, please note that this post contains affiliate links, I will earn a small percentage should you choose to purchase something, but it will be at no cost to you.